About IconDrop Assets

 Where the icons come from

-Every icon on IconDrop is sourced from the OpenMoji open-source pictogram project, maintained by the University of Applied Sciences in Schwäbisch Gmünd, Germany.
-OpenMoji ships over thirteen thousand assets under the Creative Commons Attribution-ShareAlike 4.0 license.
-We import the full catalog, assign each icon to one or more IconDrop categories, write a short description tuned for product UI work, and re-tag the asset so it surfaces in searches that actual designers run.
+Every icon on IconDrop Assets is sourced from the Simple Icons project — an open-source, community-maintained library of brand SVGs.
+Simple Icons publishes thousands of brand marks under the Creative Commons Zero (CC0 1.0 Universal) dedication, and every PNG here is rendered on demand from that vector source, so downloads are never upscaled.
+We assign each icon to one or more IconDrop Assets categories, write a short description tuned for product UI work, and re-tag the asset so it surfaces in searches that actual designers run.

 What you can do with the icons

 Use them anywhere.
 Drop them into commercial products, paid client work, side projects, internal tools, marketing pages, slide decks, fan zines, school assignments, conference talks — anywhere.
-The Creative Commons license requires attribution to the OpenMoji project and that any modified versions you redistribute carry the same license.
-See the license page for sample attribution lines you can copy-paste.
+The CC0 1.0 Universal dedication means no attribution is required and no license fees apply.
+The brand names and logos themselves remain trademarks of their respective owners, so avoid implying endorsement.
+See the license page for details and optional credit lines you can copy-paste.

 What is next